TosinJs/hng-intro/json-converter/go/Readme.md

-### This Go Program tool converts the values in a CSV File to a JSON string, Hashes the JSON string and creates a new CSV with the Hash Column
+### This Go Program converts the values in a CSV File to a JSON string, Hashes the JSON string and creates a new CSV with the Hash Column

 ## How to Use
 * Clone the Repository and Navigate to the Go Folder